Sônia Braga: Career

 Braga was the first Brazilian to present a category at the Oscars.
 She was announced by Goldie Hawn as one of the most glamorous actresses in the world, before appearing with Michael Douglas, who announced the result of the best short film.
 Braga competed for many prestigious awards in the United States.
 For her performance in The Burning Season (1994) she was nominated for the third time for the Golden Globe for best supporting actress.
 In 1995, she was nominated for an Emmy Award for Best Supporting Actress in a Miniseries or a Movie for The Burning Season, but lost to Shirley Knight.
 The film details the life of Brazilian activist Chico Mendes.
 In 1996, she won the Lone Star Film & Television Award for best supporting actress for her work in Streets of Laredo directed by Joseph Sargent.
 That same year, director Nicolas Roeg offered her the lead role in the film Two Deaths alongside Patrick Malahide.
 Braga also had the lead in Tieta of Agreste (1996), directed by Carlos Diegues.

 In 1999, after nearly 20 years away from Brazilian television, the actress made a cameo in the first 15 chapters of the soap opera Força de um Desejo (1999), by Gilberto Braga and Alcides Nogueira, in the role of Helena Silveira, mother of characters Fábio Assunção and Selton Mello.
 In 2001, she joined the cast of Memórias Póstumas directed by André Klotzel, based on The Posthumous Memoirs of Bras Cubas by Machado de Assis.
 For her performance in this film, she won the Kikito award for best supporting actress at the Gramado Film Festival.

 In 2001 Braga appeared in Angel Eyes, a romantic drama film directed by Luis Mandoki and starring Jennifer Lopez.
 In 2002, she appeared in American Family, a PBS series created by Gregory Nava that follows the lives of a Latino family in Los Angeles.
 In 2006, she returned to work in Globo's telenovela Páginas da Vida, playing sculptor Tônia.
-In 2010, she starred in the episode A Adultera da Urca, in the miniseries As Cariocas, and in 2011, made a cameo in the Tapas & Beijos series.
+In 2010, she starred in the episode "A Adultera da Urca" of the miniseries As Cariocas, and in 2011, made a cameo in Tapas & Beijos.

 Braga had a recurring role as Lorraine Correia in the sixth season of the series Royal Pains.
 Braga's scenes were filmed on location in Mexico and her episodes were aired in August 2014.
 In 2016, she appeared in Netflix's Marvel show Luke Cage as Rosario Dawson's mother.

-Sonia Braga earned rave reviews for her film Aquarius when it premiered at the 2016 Cannes Film Festival.
+Braga received positive reviews for her film Aquarius when it premiered at the 2016 Cannes Film Festival.
 Braga plays a widow and retired music writer who lives in the titular apartment complex and refuses to leave when developers offer her a buy-out.
 Though the film did not earn an Oscar nomination for Braga, it did contend for Best Foreign Film at France's Cesar Awards and the Independent Spirit Awards.

-Braga ranked in the top five in IndieWire's 2016 critics' poll for Best Actress.
+She ranked in the top five in IndieWire's 2016 critics' poll for Academy Award for Best Actress.